Life insurance used to be for the wealthy.

 So why do you need life insurance?

-Remember you don’t actually own your home, you’re really only renting it from the bank until the mortgage is paid off.
+Remember you don’t own your home; you’re only renting it from the bank until the mortgage is paid off.

 It can feel morbid; I get it.

-No one wants to talk about death, but as they say, there are only two certainties in life: death and taxis.
+Some people are scared to talk about life insurance, but the fella says, there are only two certainties in life: death and taxis.

-So let’s focus on the certainties and make sure you’re as prepared as you can be for the day you meet your maker.
+So let’s focus on the certainties and ensure you’re as prepared as you can be for the day you meet your maker.

 Death bed regret describes that time in life when you’re lying in bed, knowing you’re on the way out and you’re contemplating your life.